“What we have to learn to do, we learn by doing” Aristotle

 To develop a range of personal and interpersonal skills.

-To encourage pupil independence and develop their ability to take responsibility for his or her own learning and work practices.
+To encourage pupil independence and develop their ability to take responsibility for their own learning and work practices.

 To develop pupil confidence in communication across a range of media and for a variety of purposes.

-To provide opportunities for pupils to explore tertiary study options and career paths linked to Home Economics
+To provide opportunities for pupils to explore tertiary study options and career paths linked to Nutrition and Food Science.

 For more information about GCSE Food and Nutrition